My husband has perfected this delicious pumpkin waffle recipe that I am sharing with you today!

 - Following your waffle irons instructions, begin cooking your waffles!
 Enjoy!

-I hope you have trying these out as they are perfect for this time of year.
+I hope you have fun trying this pumpkin waffle recipe out as they are perfect for this time of year.
 Another bonus to this waffle taste testing was that it left me excited to start enjoying our kitchen again.
-Yesterday I started baking our favorite bread recipe (here) and it felt so good.
+Yesterday I started baking our favorite bread recipe Recipe Post – Simple Sandwich Bread and it felt so good.
 A little break is necessary sometimes and it is refreshing how easily you can pick things back up.

 Speaking of pumpkins, I am over at Craftberry Bush today sharing how to make this little Pumpkin Turkey Craft and I would love for you to head over to check it out.
 Thanks so much for stopping by!